 Take a quick detour to Covent Garden (you won’t regret it)

-Covent Garden is where you’ll find the another London must-see.
+Covent Garden is where you’ll find yet another London must-see.
 The whopping 55-foot tree is adorned with 30,000 LED lights, which is actually just a drop in the ocean, considering that the total amount of lights across the piazza is a rather eye-watering 260,000.
-I wouldn’t want to be the person having to untangle those, that’s for sure… Christmas in Covent Garden will be coming to a close on January 5, so catch it whilst you can!
+I wouldn’t want to be the person having to untangle those, that’s for sure…

 Now on to the Trafalgar Square Christmas tree…